Alro10/twitter-sentiment-live/README.md

 - Streaming tweets writing in Portuguese, tweepy.
 - Translate to English using googletrans API.
-- Sentiment analysis with (VADER approach)[https://www.aaai.org/ocs/index.php/ICWSM/ICWSM14/paper/download/8109/8122].
+- Sentiment analysis with [VADER approach](https://www.aaai.org/ocs/index.php/ICWSM/ICWSM14/paper/download/8109/8122).
 All tweets being classified in just two classes: Positive and Negative.
 - Make a dashboard using dash an plotly.

 ## Contents